-- Heart disease, when plaque builds up in your coronary arteries, which are the large vessels that carry blood to your heart.
-This puts you at increased risk for a heart attack.
+- Heart disease.
+When plaque builds up in your coronary arteries (the large vessels that carry blood to your heart), you’re at increased risk for a heart attack.

-- Carotid artery disease, when plaque builds up in the large vessels on either side of your neck (carotid arteries) that carry blood to your brain.
-This puts you at higher risk of having a stroke.
+- Carotid artery disease.
+When plaque builds up in the large vessels on either side of your neck (carotid arteries) that carry blood to your brain, you’re at higher risk of having a stroke.

-- Peripheral artery disease, when plaque builds up in the large arteries that carry blood to your arms and legs.
-This causes pain, numbness, and can lead to serious infections.
+- Peripheral artery disease.
+When plaque builds up in the large arteries that carry blood to your arms and legs, it can cause pain and numbness and can lead to serious infections.

-- Kidney disease, when plaque builds up in the large arteries that carry blood to your kidneys.
-When your kidneys can’t function properly, they can’t remove waste from your body, leading to serious complications.
+- Kidney disease.
+When plaque builds up in the large arteries that carry blood to your kidneys, your kidneys can’t function properly.
+When they don’t function properly, they can’t remove waste from your body, leading to serious complications.

 If you have symptoms, like a weak pulse near a major artery, lower blood pressure near an arm or leg, or signs of an aneurysm, your doctor may notice them during a regular physical exam.
 Results from a blood test can tell the doctor if you have high cholesterol.